NexusOne23/noid-privacy/README.md

 > ⚠️ **Important:** This only works in **PowerShell** (not CMD)!
 > 💡 **Why two methods?** Fast install uses `| iex` (pipe to execute) which is convenient but downloads and executes in one step.
 Safe install lets you inspect the code first.
+>
+> 📡 **Internet Required:** Fast install downloads from GitHub.
+For offline use: Manual install via git clone or download ZIP.

 **What it does:**
 1. **[1/5] Checks Administrator privileges** - Exits with clear message if not admin